Akbay Lab studies genetic and molecular events that lead to lung-tumor initiation and immune evasion.

 A postdoctoral position focused on studying the lung tumor microenvironment and immunotherapy in lung cancer is available in our laboratory.
 Specific emphasis will be placed on understanding the role of oncogenes and tumor suppressors in evading anti-tumor immunity.
 This work will incorporate the use of cell culture, animal models, and clinical specimens.

-Candidates must hold Ph.D. and/or M.D. degrees.
+Candidates must hold Ph.D. degree.
 A cancer research background and a track record of leading projects to publication are preferred.
 Candidates who have experience with flow cytometry, molecular biology, mouse models, and cell culture techniques are encouraged to apply.
 The postdoctoral fellow will be expected to direct independent projects in a multi-disciplinary setting and collaborate with the other members of the laboratory.

 Interested individuals should send a CV, a statement of interest, and a list of three references to Dr. Esra Akbay.